Toni Soler

-Antonio Soler Mulet (born 23 March 1992), commonly known as Toni Soler, is a Spanish footballer who plays as a defensive midfielder for Deren CF, in the Mongolian Premier League.
+Antonio Soler Mulet (born 23 March 1992), commonly known as Toni Soler, is a Spanish professional footballer who plays as a defensive midfielder.

 Playing career

 Youth and college

 After playing with the Villarreal academy and the Spanish u16 and u17 National Team, and having various spells in the Second B and Third Division leagues in Spain, Soler moved to the United States in 2015 to play college soccer at Adelphi University where he would graduate three years later with a bachelor's degree in psychology.

-He then transferred to the University of Tampa in 2018 for one semester, as a graduate student.
+He then transferred to the University of Tampa in 2018 for one semester as a graduate student.

 While at college, Soler also appeared for Premier Development League side South Georgia Tormenta.

 Club

 New Mexico United

 On 11 November 2018, Soler was signed by USL Championship expansion club New Mexico United ahead of its inaugural season.
-The club was able to qualify for the playoff where they would end up losing to Sacramento Republic with a 1–0 defeat in the playoffs quarter finals.
+The club was able to qualify for the playoffs where they would end up losing to Sacramento Republic with a 1–0 defeat in the playoff quarter finals.

 Club Valencia

-After spending almost 5 years in United States, Toni moved to the Maldives to play for Club Valencia for the 20/21 season, where he had an important role allowing the team to qualify for the AFC Cup.
-The team ended the season in second place and he was considered as one of the best midfielders in the Dhivehi Premier League.
+After spending almost 5 years in the United States, Toni moved to the Maldives to play for Club Valencia for the 20/21 season, where he had an important role allowing the team to qualify for the AFC Cup.
+The team ended the season in second place and he was considered one of the best midfielders in the Dhivehi Premier League.

 Pascoe Vale

-In 2022, after finishing in Maldives, he moved to Australia where he was playing in the NPL for Pascoe Vale FC.
+In 2022, after finishing in the Maldives, he moved to Australia where he was playing in the NPL for Pascoe Vale FC.
 Due to some injuries he was only able to play for half of the season.
 His team was one game away from earning promotion.